Webinar

 Julie Galbraith

-Julie Galbraith has extensive engineering experience in the maritime industry, including structural design of new marine terminals and port infrastructure, as well as seismic retrofits, condition assessments, maintenance and repair plans, and design of mooring and berthing systems.
-She has completed numerous seismic assessments for piers and wharves, with specialized experience in performance-based analysis.
-Julie has also provided construction support services to owners and contractors.
-She has collaborated on large project teams evaluating the port-wide risks associated with earthquake hazards and sea level rise, and she had led the structural evaluation and design of mitigation measures to address these risks.
+Julie Galbraith has extensive engineering experience in the maritime industry, including structural design of new marine terminals, detailed structural analyses, seismic retrofits, concept evaluations, condition assessments, maintenance and repair plans, and mooring and berthing systems.
+She has completed numerous seismic assessments for piers and wharves with specialized expertise in performance-based analysis and provided construction support services to owners and contractors.
+She works collaboratively to achieve cohesive designs and solutions on a range of marine projects, from seismic peer reviews to serving as structural lead on large multifaceted teams.

 Justin Pyun